Heather Agyepong

-Heather Akosua Agyepong is a British photographer, visual artist and performer/actor, living in London.
+Heather Agyepong (born 1990) is a British-Ghanaian photographer, visual artist and actor, living in London.

 Early life and education

 Agyepong was born and raised in London and is of Ghanaian heritage.
+Her mother moved to England from Ghana in her teenage years.
 She earned a National Diploma in Performing Arts from City of Westminster College; a BSc in Applied Psychology from the University of Kent; and an MA in Photography & Urban Cultures from Goldsmiths, University of London.

-Work
+Career

+Agyepong is a multidisciplinary artist who has worked in photography, visual art, theatre, film, and television.

+Photography

+Agyepong's photography work has focused on mental health, activism and the African diaspora.
+It has been shown at the Tate Modern museum and the Centre for British Photography, and is part of the collections at the Mead Art Museum, the Autograph ABP, the Hyman Collection, the Centre National des Arts Plastiques, and the New Orleans Museum of Art.

+In 2024, Nikon released a short film, The Mind in Focus, in which Agyepong describes how photography connects with her mental health.

+She has been awarded the Photo London x Nikon Emerging Photographer Award and the Photographers' Gallery New Talent Award.

+Visual arts

-In Wish You Were Here, commissioned by the Hyman Collection, Agyepong channels the American vaudeville performer Aida Overton Walker, by posing for a series of fake postcards.
+Wish You Were Here was a work commissioned by the Hyman Collection.
+In it, Agyepong channels the American vaudeville performer Aida Overton Walker, by posing for a series of fake postcards.
 The work addresses physical and mental wellbeing.

-The Body Remembers is a solo performance that "explores how trauma lives in the body, particularly for Black British women across different generations."
+Another of Agyepong's works is The Body Remembers, a solo performance that "explores how trauma lives in the body, particularly for Black British women across different generations."